wesley-petit/game-production-pipeline/docs/install-grafana-with-prometheus.md

 3. Replace <YOUR_TARGET_IP> in `prometheus.yml` by the server ip you want to audit.

+4. (Optional) If you install Nginx Proxy Manager, [add a new proxy host](install-nginx-proxy-manager.md#add-a-new-proxy-host) and use the forward port 9090.

-4. (Optional) If you want to use an anonymous account, pull `prom/prometheus` and `prom/node-exporter` from portainer :
+5. (Optional) If you want to use an anonymous account, pull `prom/prometheus` and `prom/node-exporter` from portainer or run :

    ```bash
    sudo docker pull prom/prometheus && sudo docker pull prom/node-exporter
    ```

-5. Install Prometheus and Node Exporter :
+6. Install Prometheus and Node Exporter :

    ```bash
    sudo docker-compose up --build -d
    ```

-6. Go to http://<YOUR_SRV_IP>:<PROMETHEUS_PORT>/ and you will see this interface :
+7. Go to http://<YOUR_SRV_IP>:<PROMETHEUS_PORT>/ and you will see this interface :
    <p align="center"><img width="70%" src="assets/prometheus/0-prometheus-interface.PNG" alt="Prometheus interface"></p>

 ## Configuration